vemonet/shapes-of-you/README.md

 ## Overview 🧭

-This app is composed of 2 parts:
+This app is composed of those main parts:

 * A python script to retrieve SPARQL queries, SHACL & ShEx Shapes files with some metadata from GitHub repositories which is run regularly.
-The retrieved data is stored in a RDF striplestore
+The retrieved data is published to a public SPARQL endpoint
+  * The python script to get shapes files, and publish them to the triplestore, is automatically run by a [GitHub Actions worklows](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) everyday at 1:00 and 13:00.
-* A React webapp written in TypeScript that display the files and metadata with filters and search
+* A React webapp written in TypeScript, which displays the files and metadata with filters, and search

-This app regularly runs a python script to retrieve SHACL & ShEx Shapes from GitHub repositories.

-1. We retrieve shapes from GitHub repositories tagged with the topics `shacl-shapes` or `shex` or `grlc`.
-Additional repositories can be included in the file [`EXTERNAL_REPOSITORIES.txt`](https://github.com/MaastrichtU-IDS/shapes-of-you/blob/main/EXTERNAL_REPOSITORIES.txt)
-2. The following files are parsed and index in analyzed repositories:
-  * ShEx files (`.shex`)
-  * RDF files (`.ttl`, `.rdf`, `.jsonld`, `.trig`, `.nq`, etc)  for SHACL (`sh:NodeShape`) or ShEx shapes
-  * SPARQL query files (`.rq`, `sparql`)
-3. We check for the existence of a SHACL `sh:NodeShape` in each RDF files, and register all SHACL shapes described in each files.
-4. We publish the shapes files URL, and the shapes they contain in a public SPARQL endpoint: https://graphdb.dumontierlab.com/repositories/shapes-registry
-5. You can now explore the existing shapes and easily retrieve their file in the web application: https://maastrichtu-ids.github.io/shapes-of-you
-6. You can check the SHACL Shapes files which are not successfully parsed by [`rdflib`](https://rdflib.readthedocs.io/en/stable/) in the [`FAILED_IMPORT_REPORT.md`](/FAILED_IMPORT_REPORT.md) file.

-> The python script to get shapes and the website are automatically deployed by [GitHub Actions worklows](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to [GitHub Pages](https://maastrichtu-ids.github.io/shapes-of-you) everyday at 1:00 and 13:00.
+  * The website is automatically deployed by [GitHub Actions worklows](https://github.com/MaastrichtU-IDS/shapes-of-you/actions?query=workflow%3A%22Deploy+to+GitHub+Pages%22) to [GitHub Pages](https://maastrichtu-ids.github.io/shapes-of-you) at each push to the `main` branch.

+* A triplestore with a publicly available SPARQL endpoint at https://graphdb.dumontierlab.com/repositories/shapes-registry

+* A grlc.io powered OpenAPI to query the SPARQL endpoint at http://grlc.io/api-git/MaastrichtU-IDS/shapes-of-you

 ## Run in development 🚧